AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 ## Quick Start

-To create a Treemap chart, use the {api:anychart#treeMap}anychart.treeMap(){api} chart constructor, like in the following sample, which shows the populations of top 10 most populated EU countries:
+To create a Treemap chart, use the {api:anychart#treeMap}anychart.treeMap(){api} chart constructor.

+In the sample below, there is a basic Treemap comparing the top 10 most populated EU countries by their population:

 ```
 // create data